-- A designated senior employee shall be appointed by the CEO in consultation with the Shire President to carry out the role of Acting CEO during periods of absence of the CEO due to annual leave, long service leave or extended sick leave, and that they will do so on a rotational basis. - The senior employee will only be appointed as Acting CEO under the terms of this Policy if: - the employee has performed the duties of his/her substantive position for a period of 12 months; - ii) in the opinion of the CEO the employee has satisfactorily performed his/her duties over the previous 12 months; - iii) in the opinion of the CEO and the employee, the employee has the capacity to perform the duties of Acting CEO along with his/her current duties satisfactorily; and - this Policy does not apply to an employee who is temporarily acting in the role of an Executive Manager.
+- 1. On a rotational basis a designated senior employee shall be appointed by the CEO in consultation with the Shire President to carry out the role of Acting CEO during periods of absence of the CEO due to annual leave, long service leave or extended sick leave. - 2.
+The senior employee will only be appointed as Acting CEO under the terms of this Policy if: - i) the employee has performed the duties of his/her substantive position for a period of 12 months; - ii) in the opinion of the CEO the employee has satisfactorily performed his/her duties over the previous 12 months; - iii) in the opinion of the CEO and the employee, the employee has the capacity to perform the duties of Acting CEO along with his/her current duties satisfactorily; and - iv) this Policy does not apply to an employee who is temporarily acting in the role of an Executive Manager.